TheKevJames/dotsystem/README.rst

 - taskwarrior.
 Support by setting ``$TASKRC`` and ``$TASKDATA``.
 - theano.
 Support by setting ``$THEANORC`` and including ``base_compiledir`` in ``$THEANO_FLAGS``.
 - tmux.
 Support with ``-f`` flag.
-- universal-ctags.
-But `at least ctags has a TODO`_.
 - wget.
 Support with ``--hsts-file`` flag.
 - wine.
 Support by setting ``$WINEPREFIX``.
 - zsh.
 Partial support by setting ``$ZDOTDIR`` and ``$HISTFILE``.
 Your ``~/.zshenv`` file is effectively hardcoded.

 .. _at least jira has a TODO: https://github.com/go-jira/jira/issues/235
-.. _at least ctags has a TODO: https://github.com/universal-ctags/ctags/issues/89
 .. _cargo is a snowflake: https://github.com/rust-lang/rfcs/pull/1615
 .. _cargo XDG RFC: https://github.com/rust-lang/rfcs/pull/1615#issuecomment-323556940
 .. _docker XDG issue: https://github.com/docker/docker/issues/20693